gethinode/docs/content/en/docs/latest/getting-started/contribute.md

 {{< alert >}}
 **IMPORTANT**: By submitting a patch, you agree to allow the project owners to license your work under the terms of the [MIT license]({{< param "links.license" >}}) (if it includes code changes) and under the terms of the Creative Commons ([CC BY-NC 4.0)]({{< param "links.cc_by_nc_4_0" >}}) license (if it includes documentation changes).
 {{< /alert >}}

+## Module contributions

+Hinode supports Hugo modules to to provide a flexible and extensible modular framework.
+Please consider the [module development conventions]({{< relref "module-development" >}}) to take full advantage of Hinode's processing pipelines.

 ## Coding guidelines